1. Introduction to Work Hours and Overtime Regulations

 Regular breaks and rest periods are essential for maintaining employee health, well-being, and productivity.

 Employees are entitled to a daily break of at least 30 minutes after 6 hours of work.
-In addition, they should enjoy a minimum of 48 consecutive hours of rest per week, usually during the weekend.
+Additionally, they should receive a minimum of 48 consecutive hours of rest weekly, typically on weekends.

 Night work, typically defined as work between 10 PM and 6 AM, comes with its own set of regulations due to the potential health risks and lifestyle disruptions it can cause.

-Night workers are entitled to additional compensation of at least a 25% increase in their basic salary.
-This accounts for the inconvenience and potential health hazards associated with working outside of traditional business hours.
+Employees engaged in night work are entitled to an additional compensation of at least a 25% increase in their base salary.
+This compensates for the unconventional work hours and potential health risks.

 Health and Safety Considerations for Night Workers